Divorce

 If your spouse does respond to the complaint, the next step will be to begin the discovery process.
 This is the process in which both parties exchange information about their assets, debts, and other relevant information.
 This can be done voluntarily or by court order.

 Once the discovery process is complete, you and your spouse will attend a settlement conference.
 At the settlement conference, you will have the opportunity to negotiate a settlement agreement.
 A settlement agreement is a legal document that outlines the terms of your divorce, including property division, alimony, and child custody and support.
-If you and your spouse are able to agree on the terms of your divorce, you will not have to go to trial and can finalize your divorce much quicker.
+If you and your spouse can agree on the terms of your divorce, you will not have to go to trial and can finalize your divorce much quicker.

 If you and your spouse are not able to agree on the terms of your divorce, you will need to go to trial.
-At trial, both parties will have the opportunity to present evidence and argue their case.
+At trial, both parties will have the opportunity to present evidence and argue their situation.
 Once the trial is complete, the judge will make a decision on the terms of your divorce.
 This is known as a “final judgment of divorce.”

-The length of time it takes to get a divorce in Georgia depends on a number of factors, including whether your divorce is contested or uncontested, whether you and your spouse can agree on the terms of your divorce, and how busy the court is.
+The length of time it takes to get a divorce in Georgia depends on several factors, including whether your divorce is contested or uncontested, whether you and your spouse can agree on the terms of your divorce, and how busy the court is.
 In general, a contested divorce will take longer to resolve than an uncontested divorce.
 On average, it takes about 3 months to get an uncontested divorce in Georgia and about 6 to 12 months to get a contested divorce.

-How Can a Hinesville Divorce Lawyer Help?
+How Can a Hinesville Divorce Attorney Help?

 How Long Do You Have to Be Separated Before Uncontested Divorce in GA?

 No specific time is required to be separated before an uncontested divorce in Georgia.
 However, at least 30 days is recommended.
-You are legally separated if either spouse moves out or into another bedroom to file divorce.
+You are legally separated if either spouse moves out or into another bedroom to file for divorce.

 If your spouse does not respond to the petition, the divorce can be final without a hearing.
 However, if your spouse responds, the case must go to trial.
 At trial, the judge will decide all the divorce issues, such as child custody, child support, and property division.